 One UI 8 Supported Samsung Phones and Devices

-For devices that have not been confirmed to receive the One UI 8 update yet, we can determine which phones could receive it based on their year of launch.
-This list was created based on the same and therefore should be accurate.
+For devices that have not been confirmed to receive One UI 8 yet, we can determine their eligibility based on their year of launch.
+This list was created based on the same criteria and therefore, should be mostly accurate.

 Samsung Galaxy S Series